Crash Prediction Module

 The Crash Prediction Module (CPM) includes an implementation of the crash prediction methods documented in part C of the American Association of State Highway and Transportation Officials’ (AASHTO) First Edition Highway Safety Manual (HSM).
 CPM includes capabilities to evaluate rural two-lane highways, rural multilane highways, urban/suburban arterials, freeway segments, and freeway ramps/interchanges (including ramps, collector-distributor (C-D) roads, and ramp terminals).
-Crash prediction methods for 6 or more lanes and 1-way urban/suburban arterials were added to Interactive Highway Safety Design Model (IHSDM) in 2016, based on materials developed under the National Cooperative Highway Research Program (NCHRP) Project 17-58, for inclusion in the future second edition HSM.
+Crash prediction methods for 6 or more lanes and 1-way urban/suburban arterials were added to the Interactive Highway Safety Design Model (IHSDM) in 2016, based on materials developed under the National Cooperative Highway Research Program (NCHRP) Project 17-58, for inclusion in the future second edition HSM.
 Crash prediction methods for roundabouts were added in 2019, based on materials developed under NCHRP Project 17-70, and documented in NCHRP Research Report 888 (Development of Roundabout Crash Prediction Models and Methods).
+Crash prediction methods for some intersection types not covered in the HSM 1st Edition were added in 2021, based on materials developed under NCHRP Project 17-68, and documented in NCHRP Web-Only Document 297 (Intersection Crash Prediction Methods for the Highway Safety Manual).
 The CPM estimates the frequency of crashes expected on a roadway based on its geometric design and traffic characteristics.
 The crash prediction algorithms consider the effect of a number of roadway segment and intersection variables.

 The algorithms for estimating crash frequency combine statistical Safety Performance Functions (SPFs) of base models and crash modification factors (CMFs).
 SPFs are available for roadway segments, many types of intersections, freeway ramps, C-D roads, and ramp terminals.